SMU-DIGA/matverse_papers/README.md

 **Abstract:**
 Biopolymers and bioinspired materials contribute to the construction of intricate hierarchical structures that exhibit advanced properties.
 The remarkable toughness and damage tolerance of such multilevel materials are conferred through the hierarchical assembly of their multiscale (i.e., atomistic to macroscale) components and architectures.
 Here, the functionality and mechanisms of biopolymers and bio-inspired materials at multilength scales are explored and summarized, focusing on biopolymer nanofibril configurations, biocompatible synthetic biopolymers, and bio-inspired composites.
 Their modeling methods with theoretical basis at multiple lengths and time scales are reviewed for biopolymer applications.
 Additionally, the exploration of artificial intelligence-powered methodologies is emphasized to realize improvements in these biopolymers from functionality, biodegradability, and sustainability to their characterization, fabrication process, and superior designs.
 Ultimately, a promising future for these versatile materials in the manufacturing of advanced materials across wider applications and greater lifecycle impacts is foreseen.

-**Tags:** artificial intelligence, bioinspired materials, biopolymer, computational mechanics, machine learning, multiscale modeling
+**Tags:** machine learning, artificial intelligence, bioinspired materials, biopolymer, computational mechanics, multiscale modeling

 ---

-## 214. The deep finite element method: A deep learning framework integrating the physics-informed neural networks with the finite element method
+## 215. The deep finite element method: A deep learning framework integrating the physics-informed neural networks with the finite element method

 **Authors:** Wei Xiong, Xiangyun Long, Stéphane P. A. Bordas, Chao Jiang